TROVE + THE FUTURE of NEWS

 • Political Campaigns and Lobbying firms saw Trove as a way to monitor constituents.
 Parsing local news by zip codes during election cycles allowed them to track voter sentiment.

-• Graduate Students leveraged Trove as a research tool that would inform their master theses.
+• Graduate Students leveraged Trove as a research tool to inform their master theses.

-• For the Average User, Trove provided a way to easily manage the firehose of information that was the internet.
-You could choose what you wanted to read and in so doing, tune out the pablum.
+• For the Average User, Trove provided a way to easily manage the firehose of information on the Internet.
+You could choose what you wanted to read and tune out the pablum.

 RESULTS: WEB APP

-By the end of Q4 of my 2nd year at Trove, we had revamped the HomePage to be more inviting to both new and returning users.
-Twitter ingestion and auto-troves were working, stars (curator feedback by upvoting), commenting / conversations was in use, and a rapidly improving discover experience was up and running.
-You can preview scrolling previews of the responsive home page in all three widths wide, medium, and narrow.
+By the end of Q4 of my second year at Trove, we had revamped the HomePage to be more inviting to both new and returning users.
+Twitter ingestion and auto-troves were working, stars (curator feedback by upvoting), commenting / conversations were in use, and a rapidly improving discover experience was up and running.
+You can preview scrolling previews of the responsive home page in all three widths: wide, medium, and narrow.

 • An unvarnished look at all the views and use cases for the web app can be found here.